yuvaraj91/de-challenge/README.md

 # Thought process:

-* Due to time limit of < 3 hours and for simplicity; I hardcoded the connection settings and other configs.
+* For simplicity and to avoid taking too many hours on the tasks; I hardcoded the connection settings and other configs.
 This is obviously not indicative of a proper development in the real world.
 * I simply used the default `public` schema in Postgres for all tasks, again for simplicity.
 * Raw & transformed tables created by the Airflow DAG:
 ```